top of page

 Our Novels

-“If Hashem gave you the ability and guided you to write a book, then whatever the book’s plot may be, the inner dimension must be that when a reader finishes the book, he must walk away with the conviction that despite the fools who think that the world runs randomly, there is a master in charge of this turbulent world and in the end righteousness and goodness prevail.”
+“If Hashem gave you the ability and guided you to write a book, then whatever the book’s plot may be, the inner dimension must be that when a reader finishes the book, he must walk away with the conviction that despite the fools who think that the world runs randomly, there is a Master in charge of this turbulent world and in the end righteousness and goodness prevail.”

 I express gratitude to the Lubavitcher Rebbe for his insightful words concerning the purpose of an author.

-Upcoming Novels
+Upcoming Novel

 bottom of page